-The AEC-BOX-2/10/20 includes comparator software, which allows you to have the box transmit a short message whenever the LTC or VITC time bits (or user bits) reach a predetermined value.
+The AEC-BOX-25 includes comparator software, which allows you to have the box transmit a short message whenever the LTC generator time bits (or user bits) reach a predetermined value.
 This frees up your system for other tasks.
-An optional relay may also be installed, which can be controlled at will, and which can also be turned on automatically whenever a comparator match is found.
+An optional relay may also be installed, which can be controlled at will, and can be turned on automatically whenever a comparator match is found.